top of page

 New capability

 Ocean seaplanes are bringing step-change improvements with respect to the major purchase-decision and operating opportunity factors.
-These will wholly disrupt and expand out seaplane markets.

 1. Range with payload doubled

 Ocean’s revolutionary hull form, meeting no 'drag hump' on acceleration, typically reduces hydrodynamic drag on take-off by 40%, allowing major increases in max weight and useful load for given power.
 Lower drag in cruise reduces energy requirements.
 Flaps in propeller-slipstream and stub-wings in ground-effect augment lift.
 These cumulate to offer a step-change increase in useful-load.
-Used for fuel or other energy storage, aided by cruise efficiency advantages, this doubles range with payload n relation to conventionally conceived seaplanes.
+Used for fuel or other energy storage, aided by cruise efficiency advantages, this doubles range with payload in relation to conventionally conceived seaplanes.

 The same benefits make the Ocean seaplanes exceptionally suited to carbon-neutral power systems in accommodating any of both weight and cost penalties.